Helen And The Bear

 Anora

-youtube.com/watch Sean Baker’s Best Picture winning film deserves its own post.
+Sean Baker’s Best Picture winning film deserves its own post.
 The winner of five Oscars, and the reward for perseverance from Neon, is a loud, brave, boisterous representation of a dream realized, and seeing the potential for that very dream to slip away.
 Initially, neon provided me a screener for this without audio description, so I was able to glean something in time to vote. later, i ended up owning a digital copy with audio description, because Baker is an auteur.
-Whether he likes it or not, there’s something in the connective tissue of his works, where he elevates … Continue reading Anora
+Whether he likes it or not, there’s something in the connective tissue of his works, where he elevates the … Continue reading Anora

 River Of Grass